Enderby’s Top 4 Markets

 If you like meeting the farmers who grow your food, chatting up artisans who’ve handcrafted jewelry, listening to music while you squeeze the tomatoes or simply soaking up the sun while you shop, then our Open Air Farmer’s Markets is for you!

-Open seasonally on Fridays from April to October you’ll find the cream of the crop at the Markets where 50 to 70 vendors sell fresh from the field asparagus, still wet with dew, sweet, ripe strawberries you can smell, long before you see them, blueberries grown, picked and baked into pies, homemade sauces and jams, pickles and breads, eggs that were laid that morning!
-Tame your appetite for fresh produce, then conquer your sweet tooth with Myrtle’s cookies — at 93 and going strong, her fresh baked treats are a market favourite!
+Open seasonally on Fridays from April to October you’ll find the cream of the crop at the Markets where 30+ vendors sell fresh from the field asparagus, still wet with dew, sweet, ripe strawberries you can smell, long before you see them, blueberries grown, picked and baked into pies, homemade sauces and jams, pickles and breads, eggs that were laid that morning!
+Tame your appetite for fresh produce, then conquer your sweet tooth with a cinnamon hug or fresh baked cookie.

 Indoor Market – October to December